-To double-check that you have the right CSS selector, right-click on the same div and chose Delete element.
+To double-check that you have the right CSS selector, right-click on the same div and choose Delete element.
 This time, the ad is gone, too.

 To use this selector in Blitapp, go to your Blitapp capture, open Advanced Web Options , and, under Hide element , copy your CSS selector:

-It can be tricky to get the right element and its CSS selector but we’re here to help.
+Getting the right element and CSS selector can be tricky, but we’re here to help.

 Through Blitapp, you can engage in more advanced interactions with the page, including multiple actions, changing forms, etc. We’ll post examples of more complicated actions on this blog.